- Men are born and remain free and equal in rights. Social distinctions can be founded only on the common utility.

 ), and more than 36,000 towns, cities, and villages: each of those subdivisions has its own responsibilities and control over its budget.
 By an ironic twist of fate, until recently, while the President and National Assembly were conservative, most big cities, 60% of the Departments and 92%

 of the Regions were left-wing ruled.
 This, of course, created more tension between the state and the local collectivities.
-Since October 2011, the Senate also has a left-wing majority, for the first time in the Fifth Republic, but lost it in 2014.
-And as of the June 2012 elections, the Socialist Party and their allies have gained an absolute majority in the National Assembly, which means the PS now controls all the institutions.
+In October 2011, the left also gained a majority in Senate, for the first time in the Fifth Republic, but lost it in 2014.
+And as of the June 2012 elections, the Socialist Party and their allies have gained an absolute majority in the National Assembly.

 Currently, the main parties of French politics − at least those you are likely to hear or read about in the media − are (from left to right) note

 - Lutte Ouvrière (LO, Workers' Struggle): A (very) old Trotskyist party which gives great importance to the defense of workers' rights and revolution.
 Formerly led by Arlette Laguiller, who was the first woman to run in a French presidential election.
 Which she did 6 successive times.
 The party is notorious for its utter refusal to make alliances with anyone, even the ideologically close NPA.